nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

       2. Link the application with libpthread.

-The X86-64 platform (AMD64/EM64T) and early Linux 2.6 kernels

-    Early Linux 2.6 x86_64 kernels have an accounting problem in their implementation of the change_page_attr kernel interface.
-These kernels include a check that triggers a BUG() when this situation is encountered (triggering a BUG() results in the current application being killed by the kernel; this application would be your OpenGL application or potentially the X server).
-The accounting issue has been resolved in the 2.6.11 kernel.

-    We have added checks to recognize that the NVIDIA kernel module is being compiled for the x86-64 platform on a kernel between Linux 2.6.0 and Linux 2.6.11.
-In this case, we will disable usage of the change_page_attr kernel interface.
-This will avoid the accounting issue but leaves the system in danger of cache aliasing (see entry below on Cache Aliasing for more information about cache aliasing).
-Note that this change_page_attr accounting issue and BUG() can be triggered by other kernel subsystems that rely on this interface.

-    If you are using a Linux 2.6 x86_64 kernel, it is recommended that you upgrade to Linux 2.6.11 or to a later kernel.

-    Also take note of common dma issues on 64-bit platforms in Chapter 10.

 Cache Aliasing

     Cache aliasing occurs when multiple mappings to a physical page of memory